-In the first analytical campaign, 36 zircon fragments in separate microcapsules were loaded into two teflon-lined Parr pressure dissolution vessels with ultrapure hydrofluoric acid (100 $\mu l$ 29 M HF plus 15 $\mu l$ 3 M HNO3 per microcapsule, with 5 ml moat HF) and chemically abraded in two steps of six hours at 210 °C. In the second analytical campaign, the remaining 18 zircon fragments were chemically abraded in a single Parr vessel in three steps of four hours, as illustrated in Figure 1.
+In the first analytical campaign, 36 zircon fragments in separate microcapsules were loaded into two Teflon-lined Parr pressure dissolution vessels with ultrapure hydrofluoric acid (100 $\mu$ L 29 M HF plus 15 $\mu$ L 3 M HNO3 per microcapsule, with 5 mL moat HF) and chemically abraded in two steps of 6 h at 210 °C. In the second analytical campaign, the remaining 18 zircon fragments were chemically abraded in a single Parr vessel in three steps of 4 h, as illustrated in Fig. 1.
 Between each leaching step, all supernatant acid was extracted, spiked, and retained for analysis (comprising the L1, L2, and L3 leachates).
-Subsequently, the surviving zircon residue was thoroughly rinsed with H2O, HCl, HNO3, and HF, before finally dissolving any surviving zircon over 48 hours at 210 °C with ultrapure HF (as during abrasion) and a measured quantity of isotope dilution tracer.
-The EARTHTIME $^{205}$ Pb- $^{233}$ U- $^{235}$ U "ET535" tracer (Condon et al., 2015; McLean et al., 2015) was used for all L1 analyses, while the EARTHTIME $^{202}$ Pb- $^{205}$ Pb- $^{233}$ U- $^{235}$ U double-spike "ET2535" was used for the more critical L2, L3, and residue analyses.
+Subsequently, the surviving zircon residue was thoroughly rinsed with H2O, HCl, HNO3, and HF, before finally dissolving any surviving zircon over 48 h at 210 °C with ultrapure HF (as during abrasion) and a measured quantity of isotope dilution tracer.
+The EARTHTIME Pb-U-U ET535 tracer (Condon et al., 2015; McLean et al., 2015) was used for all L1 analyses, while the EARTHTIME Pb-Pb-U-U double-spike ET2535 was used for the more critical L2, L3, and residue analyses.

 After chemical abrasion and dissolution, each of the resulting 54 dissolved zircon residues and 126 leachates was evaporated to dryness, converted to chlorides by heating with ultrapure 6 M HCl, evaporated a second time, and redissolved in ultrapure 3 M HCl to prepare for ion chromatography.
-For each sample, a small PTFE column was loaded with 50 $\mu$ l of chloride form Eichrom AG1-X8 anion exchange resin (200-400 mesh), cleaned alternately with H2O and 6 M HCl, and conditioned with 3 M HCl.
-Following the separation procedure of Krogh (1973) with the modifications of Schoene et al. (2010), samples were loaded and trace elements eluted in 3 M HCl followed by Pb elution in 6 M HCl and U elution in H2O.
-Eluted U-Pb separates were evaporated to dryness with $\sim$ 2 $\mu$ l 0.03 M H3PO4 and stored for analysis.
+For each sample, a small PTFE column was loaded with 50 $\mu$ L of chloride form Eichrom AG1-X8 anion exchange resin (200- 400 mesh), cleaned alternately with H2O and 6 M HCl, and conditioned with 3 M HCl.
+Following the separation procedure of Krogh (1973) with the modifications of Schoene et al. (2010), samples were loaded and trace elements eluted in 3 M HCl, followed by Pb elution in 6 M HCl and U elution in H2O.
+Eluted U-Pb separates were evaporated to dryness with ~ 2 $\mu$ L 0.03 M H3PO4 and stored for analysis.